meason02/OS_Technical_Journal/week1.md

 ### Windows 11 – Workstation Overview
 Windows 11 is a proprietary workstation operating system widely used in enterprise and home environments.
 It provides strong compatibility with commercial software and a familiar graphical interface.
 However, it requires licensing, consumes more system resources, and is less efficient in virtualised environments compared to Linux-based systems.
 Its closed-source nature also limits flexibility and customisation.

+## WHY I CHOOSE UBUNTU (server & workstation)
+I selected Ubuntu for both the server and workstation environments after comparing it with Fedora and Windows-based operating systems.
+Ubuntu was chosen primarily due to its long-term support (LTS) releases, which provide extended security updates and long-term stability: an essential requirement for both server reliability and workstation consistency.
+In contrast, Fedora focuses on cutting-edge features with a shorter support lifecycle, making it less suitable for long-term deployment, while Windows Server and Windows 11 require paid licences and higher system resources.
+Ubuntu’s lightweight performance makes it particularly well suited for virtualised environments, allowing efficient use of system resources on both the server and workstation.
+Additionally, Ubuntu offers strong security, extensive documentation, and a large support community, which simplifies deployment, management, and troubleshooting.
+Using Ubuntu across both systems also ensures compatibility and consistency, reducing configuration issues and improving overall system integration.
+For these reasons, Ubuntu provides the most balanced, cost-effective, and reliable solution for the networked virtual environment.

 ![](/week1_image/NAT_DESKTOP.png)